7 Best A/B Testing Tools & Software in 2026

 What to look for in an A/B testing tool?

-• Statistical reliability.
-Built-in stats that flag significance, power, and guard against false wins.
+• Statistical reliability - built-in stats that flag significance, power, and guard against false wins.

-• Reporting you'll actually read.
-Trustworthy dashboards, lift charts, and shareable summaries.
+• Reporting you'll actually read - trustworthy dashboards, lift charts, and shareable summaries.

 • Plays nice with your stack.
-Integrates with analytics, CDPs, feature flags, and data warehouses.

 • Right price for the stage you're in.
-Balance traffic limits, feature depth, and support.

 1) Intempt

-Intempt unifies A/B testing, real-time personalization, and product recommendations (for eCommerce) across your Website and App on a single data model - so Marketing, product, and engineering can run experiments, deliver tailored experiences, and measure lift without Franken-stack glue.
+Intempt unifies A/B testing, real-time personalization, and product recommendations across your Website and App on a single data model - so Marketing, product, and engineering can run experiments, deliver tailored experiences, and measure lift without Franken-stack glue.

 Intempt